REBELinBLUE/fluent-crawler/README.md

 For a full list of the available actions see [api.md](http://github.com/REBELinBLUE/fluent-crawler/blob/master/api.md).

-If you wish to customize the instance of Goutte which is used (or more likely, for Guzzle), you can inject your own instance when constructing the class.
+If you wish to customize the instance of Goutte which is used (or more likely, the instance of Guzzle), you can inject your own instance when constructing the class.
 For example, you may want to increase Guzzle's timeout

 ```php
 use Goutte\Client as GoutteClient;